Simplicity

 Simplicity in Life

-In life, I have found keeping life simple, doing less, being attentive to “basic things” like quality time with others produces the best outcomes.
+In life, I have found keeping life simple, doing less, being attentive to “basic things” like being kind to others produces the best outcomes.
 The world calls us to invest our time, energy and resources in countless directions.
 All these bids of our attention can make it difficult to focus, and increases the likelihood that we will invest in things which ultimately have a low return on investment.
-The disciplines of simplicity, and its close cousins minimalism and essentialism can help make wise “investment” choices.
+Our society calls us to achievement, where connection is often much more meaningful.
+The discipline of simplicity, and its close cousins minimalism and essentialism can help us make wise choices.

 Jesus explained God’s “simple” path for us in Matt 22:37-39 “You shall love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the great and first commandment.
 And a second is like it: You shall love your neighbor as yourself.”
-If you read the Bible it is easy to see care for others, especially people with the least power, is at the core of our Lord’s heart.
-It shows up more than 1000 times.
-Often this command is paired with the need for humility.
+This is nothing complicated or heroic.
+Simply being attentive to those around us and acts of care and kindness can change the world.

 ‘Tis the gift to be simple, ’tis the gift to be free,